toralf/torutils/README.md

 ### Idea

-Mark an IP address as malicious if its connection attempts over a short time interval exceed a given threshold.
+Consider an IP address as malicious if its number of connection attempts over a short time interval exceeds a given threshold.
-Then block that IP for a long time interval.
+Block that IP then for a long time interval.
 Further considerations:

 - never touch established connections